Experience the best of the Périgord Vert!

 Aventure Parc is located in Massignac and for guests feeling a little more energetic offers a range of activities including tree top climbing, ziplines and water sports.
 This is also located near the lakes of Haute Charente which offers beaches, water sports, lake swimming and a bar.
 Espace Hermaline, near Bussiere Galant, is a similar place.
 It also offers tree top climbing, zip line and other outdoor activities, such as mini-golf and vélorail.

 The museum of contemporary art located in the magnificent Chateau Rochechouart, dating from the 15th century, offers visitors the opportunity to appreciate the art and explore the castle itself at the same time, including rare examples of 16th-century frescoes, its Renaissance-style courtyard and gardens overlooking the valley.
-The castle is also close to the market town of Rochechouart, which is the epicenter of the meteoritic zone, with its interesting meteorite trail and the nearby Plan d’eau Boischenu.
+The castle is also close to the market town of Rochechouart, which is the epicenter of the meteoritic zone, with its interesting meteorite trail and the nearby lake Plan d’eau Boischenu.

 The medieval fortress Châlucet near Chalus is one of the main heritage sites of Limousin.
 We are also a few minutes’ drive from many other castles, including the Chateau La Rochefoucauld, Chateau de Brie, Chateau Chalus-Chabrol, Chateau Les Cars and Chateau Montbrun.

-A Little Further Afield (within 1-hour drive)
+A Little Further Afield (within 1-hours drive)

 The Perigord is well known for its caves, and Grotte de Villars is no exception.
 The closes caves to us this is a fascinating place to visits.
 There is a guided tour of the caves, and gardens to explore as well.
 Villars is also the location of the beautiful Chateau de Puyguilhem